- Step 1. Choosing the right type of impact wrench

 Step 7.
 Setting the torque, speed, or PSI

-For setting the torque, speed, or PSI, check what kind of impact wrench you have to see if there are any controls for it.
+For setting the torque, speed, or PSI, check what kind of impact wrench you have to see if there are any adjustable controls.

 If there are controls for torque, speed, or PSI, turn the ring to adjust the torque to the preset level you need on the numbered scale.